klapvogn/My_limnoria-plugin/Serve/README.md

-The scema to use for the serve plugin is here
+The shcema to use for the serve plugin is here

 ```
 CREATE TABLE IF NOT EXISTS servestats (